qiime2/docs/source/tutorials/moving-pictures.rst

 Demultiplexing sequences
 ------------------------

 To demultiplex sequences we need to know which barcode sequence is associated with each sample.
 This information is contained in the `sample metadata`_ file.
-You can run the following commands to demultiplex the sequences (the ``demux emp-single`` command refers to the fact that these sequences are barcoded according to the `Earth Microbiome Project`_ protocol, and are single-end reads) and then generate a summary of the demultiplexing results.
+You can run the following commands to demultiplex the sequences (the ``demux emp-single`` command refers to the fact that these sequences are barcoded according to the `Earth Microbiome Project`_ protocol, and are single-end reads).
 The ``demux.qza`` QIIME 2 artifact will contain the demultiplexed sequences.

 .. command-block::